oracle/coherence-operator/index.md

 this table of contents:

-* The [Quick Start guide](docs/quickstart.md) explains how to quickly get the Coherence running on Kubernetes, using the defaults, nothing special.
+* The [Quick Start guide](docs/quickstart.md) explains how to quickly get Coherence running on Kubernetes, using the defaults, nothing special.

-* The [User guide](docs/user-guide.md) contains detailed usage information on the Coherence Operator, including how to install and configure the operator, and how to use it to create and manage WebLogic domains.
+* The [User guide](docs/user-guide.md) contains detailed usage information on the Coherence Operator, including how to install and configure the operator and several common use-cases.

 * The [Samples](docs/samples/README.md) provide detailed example
   code and instructions that show you how to perform various tasks